-While these represent promising steps at the federal level to advance "community-centered policing," local efforts and leadership are also needed.
-The seven principles in the open letter to President Obama can guide actions by community leaders to help improve police-community relations and institute community-centered policing at the local level.
-They can help build mutual trust and respect, increase safety in communities, and minimize senseless killings and excessive use of force by police:
+While this represents a promising first step at the federal level, local efforts and local leadership are also needed.
+The seven principles in the open letter to President Obama can guide actions by community leaders to help improve police-community relations at the local level.
+They represent one strategy that can help build mutual trust and respect, increase safety in communities, and reduce the number of preventable incidents of senseless killings and excessive-force cases at the hands of police.
+Several of these principles-derived from various police departments across the country-were highlighted in a report released by PolicyLink and Advancement Project in 2001, entitled Community-Centered Policing: A Force for Change: